benevolenttek/react-apollo2-examples/README.md

-This repo is a demo for using Apollo Client 2 with React.
-The master branch is for React Native -- check the Web branch for normal React.
+This repo is a collections of demos for using Apollo Client 2 with React.

+This is the React Native demo branch.

 ## Context